microsoft/pxt-adafruit/docs/getting-started.md

 Are you ready to build cool BBC micro:bit programs?

 Here are some challenges for you.
-Unscramble the blocks in the editor to make real programs that work!
+Arrange the blocks in the editor to make real programs that work!

 ## ~